In this Article:

 A Bit of Taurus History

-A little history of the company is in order to understand more fully just how far Taurus has come in its quest to provide top-notch firearms at a reasonable price.
+A little history of the company is to understand more fully just how far Taurus has come in its quest to provide top-notch firearms at a reasonable price.
 I covered it in detail in my review of the Taurus Spectrum .380.

 Taurus Improvements